siddharthzs/aws_cloud/EC2.md

 * Production Workloads -> Designed for mission critical workloads.
 * Highly Available -> Automatically replicated within a single availability zone to protect against hardware failures.
 * Scalable -> Dynamically increase capacity and chnage the type volumen with no downtime or performance impact to your live system.

+#### Type of EBS
+* General Purpose SSD (gp2)
+3 IOPS per GiB, up to a maximum of 16000 IOPS per volume. gp2 volumes smaller than 1TB can burst up to 3000 IOPS.
+Good for boot volumnes or development and test applications which are not latency sensitive
+* General Purpose SSD (gp3)
+Baseline of 3000 IOPS for any volume size(1-16GB) Delivering up to 16000 IOPS
+20% cheaper than gp2!
+Like gp2, they are good for boot volumes or development and test applications which are not latency sensitive.
+* Provisioned IOPS SSD (io1)